Last Updated on December 4, 2023 by Laura Teso

-The Hotel Indigo Venice used to be a convent, which has recently been turned into a hotel, located on the quiet island of Sant’Elena.
+The Hotel Indigo Venice was once a convent but has recently been turned into a hotel on the quiet island of Sant’Elena.
 If we think of Venice as a fish, as quoted by Tiziano Scarpa, then the hotel is located in its tail fin. 😉 Therefore, at the easternmost end of the city.

 The location is idyllic: surrounded by the greenery of the Rimembranze Garden, and positioned in an area not at all touched by mass tourism, where you can experience an authentic and fascinating side of Venice.

 I think it is the ideal choice for those who want to stay in a slightly secluded location, if compared to the most crowded places, and have the opportunity to explore the Castello district.
 There, many Venetians still live, and it is possible to admire glimpses of daily life, like small groups of ladies who stay out of their doorways equipped with chairs, chatting and observing passers-by or rows of clothes hanging in the sun from balcony to balcony.

 It is also a privileged location for those interested in visiting the Art Biennale (10 minutes on foot for the Biennale Gardens, 20 for the Arsenale).
 You can reach Saint Mark’s Square with a half-hour walk, first through the gardens and then along Riva degli Schiavoni, enjoying a superb view of the basin.